-MCC staff believe that the Institutional Classification Committees (ICCs) at the institutions from which inmates are transferred and the Central Classification Board have diluted the "potential for dangerousness" requirement, especially the criterion that an inmate must have received a sentence "in excess of 50 years for a crime(s) of violence."
+MCC staff believe that the Institutional Classification

+Committees (ICCs) at the institutions from which inmates are

+transferred and the Central Classification Board have diluted the that an inmate must have received a sentence "in excess of 50 years for a crime(s) of violence."
 Some staff felt this dilution had occurred to take advantage of available bedspace at MCC.